-Since 2010, Pinterest has been helping people find DIYs, recipes, products they love, how-tos, and thousands of other things.
-It’s both a creative outlet and marketer’s dream – both of those mean you can make money on Pinterest in a variety of ways.
+Since 2010, Pinterest has been helping people find DIYs, recipes, products they love, how-tos, and thousands of other random things.
+It’s both a creative outlet and marketer’s dream — meaning you can learn how to make money on Pinterest in several different ways.